ictnlp/StreamSpeech/README.md

 Run these scripts to inference StreamSpeech on streaming ASR, simultaneous S2TT and  simultaneous S2ST.

-> use `--source-segment-size` to set the chunk size (millisecond) and control the latency
+> `--source-segment-size`: set the chunk size (millisecond) to any value to control the latency

 <details>
 <summary>Simultaneous Speech-to-Speech Translation</summary>